stefegg/pictsy-cli/README.md

 AWS_SECRET_ACCESS_KEY=

+MONGO_PATH=

 MONGO_SECRET=

-MONGO_PATH=

 DB_COLLECTION=

-The CLI works with MongoDB and AWS S3 which you'll need to coordinate on your end.
-Once you've got this all done you can take it for a spin with the following commands.
+If you do not provide the last 3 values, defaults will be provided for you.
+The CLI does not work unless the top three AWS values are provided by the user, either in the command line or in the root .env file.

+Commands:

---pictsy list - lists all images in the DB
+--pictsy list - lists all images in the MongoDB

 --pictsy show (id) - find an image by ID